swissclubto/swissclubto.github.io/_events/2026-06-24-soccer-canada.md

 Hopp Schwiiz!
 Come cheer on the Nati with the Swiss Club as Switzerland takes on Canada in the group stage of the FIFA World Cup.
-For this match we're teaming up with [Forvest Global Wealth Management][forvest] to bring the game to life at The Union Social Eatery---with bites and great company.
+For this match we're teaming up with [Forvest Global Wealth Management][forvest] to bring the game to life at Gatherings Restobar---with bites and great company.

 ![Forvest logo](/assets/images/2026-06-24-forvest.webp){: .align-center}